Carpk/ShawnKlein/_posts/2016-07-29-android-file-structure.md

 The `public View findViewById(int id)` takes ID of widget and returns a View object.
 We will prefix with "Button" to return a button instead of a view `mTrueButton = (Button)findViewById(R.id.true_button)`

-##### Drawables

-References to a string will begin with `@string/` and refrences for a drawable will begin with `@drawable/`.
-Drawable resorces have differant files for different dpi screens.